Liquid-crystal polymer: Main chain LCP

 Main chain LCPs have rigid, rod-like mesogens in the polymer backbones, which indirectly leads to the high melting temperature of this kind of LCPs.
-To make this kind of polymer easy to process, different methods are applied to lower the transition temperature: (1) Introducing flexible sequences; (2) Introducing bends or kinks; (3) Adding substituent groups to the aromatic mesogens...
+To make this kind of polymer easy to process, different methods are applied to lower the transition temperature: introducing flexible sequences, introducing bends or kinks, or adding substituent groups to the aromatic mesogens.

 Side Chain LCP

-In side chain LCPs, the mesogens are in the polymer side chains.
-The mesogens usually are linked to the backbones through flexible spacers (Although for a few LCPs, the side chains directly link to the backbones).
+In side-chain LCPs, the mesogens are in the polymer side chains.
+The mesogens usually are linked to the backbones through flexible spacers, although for a few LCPs, the side chains directly link to the backbones.
 If the mesogens are directly linked to the backbones, the coil-like conformation of the backbones will impede the mesogens from forming an orientational structure.
-However, by introducing flexible spacers between the backbones and the mesogens, the ordering of mesogens can be decoupled from the conformation of the backbones.
+Conversely, by introducing flexible spacers between the backbones and the mesogens, the ordering of mesogens can be decoupled from the conformation of the backbones.

-Becasause of the researcher's effort, more and more LCPs of different structures are synthesized.
-Therefore, latin letters are used to help the classification of LCPs.

 Mechanism

 Mesogens in LCPs can self-organize to form liquid crystal regions in different conditions.
-Based on the mechanism of aggregation and ordering, LCPs can be roughly divided into two subcategories as shown below.
-However, the distinction is not rigidly defined.
+LCPs can be roughly divided into two subcategories based on the mechanism of aggregation and ordering, but the distinction is not rigidly defined.
 LCPs can be transformed into liquid crystals with more than one method.

 Lyotropic systems

-Lyotropic main chain LCPs have rigid mesogen cores (like aromatic rings) in the backbones.
-This kind of LCPs forms liquid crystals due to their rigid chain conformation but not only the aggregation of mesogen cores.
+Lyotropic main chain LCPs have rigid mesogen cores (such as aromatic rings) in the backbones.
+This type of LCPs forms liquid crystals due to their rigid chain conformation but not only the aggregation of mesogen cores.
 Because of the rigid structure, strong solvent is needed to dissolve the lyotropic main chain polymers.
 When the concentration of the polymers reaches critical concentration, the mesophases begin to form and the viscosity of the polymer solution begins to decrease.
 Lyotropic main chain LCPs have been mainly used to generate high-strength fibers such as Kevlar.

 Side chain LCPs usually consist of both hydrophobic and hydrophilic segments.
 Usually, the side chain ends are hydrophilic.
 When they are dissolved in water, micelles will form due to hydrophobic force.
 If the volume fraction of the polymers exceeds the critical volume fraction, the micellar segregates will be packed to form a liquid crystal structure.
-As the concentration varies above the critical volume fraction, the liquid crystal generated may have different packing ways.
-Temperature, the stiffness of the polymers, molecular weight of the polymers can affect the liquid crystal transformation.
-Lyotropic side chain LCPs like alkyl polyoxyethylene surfactants attached to polysiloxane polymers may be applied to personal care products like liquid soap etc.
+As the concentration varies above the critical volume fraction, the liquid crystal generated may be packed in different structures.
+Temperature, the stiffness of the polymers, and the molecular weight of the polymers can affect the liquid crystal transformation.

+Lyotropic side chain LCPs such as alkyl polyoxyethylene surfactants attached to polysiloxane polymers may be used in personal care products like liquid soap.